The social, health, AND risk perception lab

 Jennifer M. Taber, PhD

-Jennifer Taber (she/her/hers) is an Assistant Professor at Kent State University in the Department of Psychological Sciences.
+Jennifer Taber (she/her/hers) is an Associate Professor at Kent State University in the Department of Psychological Sciences.
 She received her BA in Psychology at American University and her MS and PhD in Social Psychology from the University of Utah.
 Dr. Taber was a postdoctoral cancer research training award (CRTA) fellow for 2 years in the Behavioral Research Program of the National Cancer Institute.
 Her research lies at the intersection of social and health psychology and centers on promoting health behavior change across multiple domains.
-One of her major research interests is understanding when and why risk perceptions predict behavior and how to intervene to increase the likelihood that providing risk information will lead to behavior change, particularly in the domain of providing genetic risk feedback.
+One of her major research interests is understanding when and why risk perceptions predict behavior and how to intervene to increase the likelihood that providing risk information will lead to behavior change.
+In her free time, she enjoys running, hiking, and cooking.

 Contact Info: